 Any good dental resume examples will avoid listing every single experience that the applicant has ever had.
 You might think that all of your previous experiences are relevant, but having a long and varied career can often do more harm than good to your chances of success.

 Rather than listing dozens of jobs and previous positions you have held, focus on a select few that are most relevant to the position you are applying for.
-Your previous experience should be concise and tell a clear story about your career progression.
+Your previous experience should be concise and tell a clear story about your career progression in a dental office.
 Conveying purpose is absolutely key.

 This means that your qualifications should be listed very clearly, ideally at the very top of your resume.
 Make sure to include any grades and achievements (i.e. if you graduated in the top 10% of your class at dental school then make that clear!).
 If your resume is easy to read, your chances will be boosted.